enchanted-sword/dashboard-unfucker/README.md

 ### Hide dashboard tabs
 Hides the tabs at the top of the dashboard.

-### Hide recommended blogs
+### Hide recommended blogs and tags bwtween posts
-Hides the Recommended Blogs sidebar item.
+Hides the Recommended Blogs sidebar item, and the blog and tag recommendation carousels between posts in the timeline.

 ### Hide Tumblr Radar
 Hides the Tumblr Radar.